The Queen’s Christmas & Easter Messages

 Queen Elizabeth II has spoken about the significance of Christmas to more people than anyone else in history, including 28 million in the UK and many millions more worldwide in just one of her Christmas Broadcasts.

 We have annual Christmas Broadcasts from Queen Elizabeth II, freely available on the internet.
 Her Majesty refers to the meaning and significance of Christmas in them all.
 I have included some of my favourite selections in this Blog.

 Jon Kuhrt wrote a blog about The Queen’s Christmas messages.
 He was impressed by comments in the 2014 broadcast while working at the West London Mission with people affected by homelessness, offending, and addictions.
 Jon wrote: “I have not been a committed viewer (apart from when I am at my Mum’s when it is compulsory viewing).
 So I went back and read her previous Christmas messages over the last 5 years.”

-Here, I have adapted Jon’s Resistance & Renewal blog in which he describes how The Queen’s Christmas messages are a model of how to talk about faith in the public sphere.
+Here, I have adapted Jon’s previous Resistance & Renewal blog in which he described how The Queen’s Christmas messages are a model of how to talk about faith in the public sphere.

 1) The Queen speaks personally